 Fresh fruits and veggies are in abundance during summer and fall, and the perfect place to find local produce is at an area Farmers Market.
 Each market is unique, and most cities have one (if not more!)
 It’s also a nice way to support the local economy.
 You can find a full list of 2020 Farmers Markets, many of which are held year-round, by clicking here.

 About an hour’s drive east of Seattle will bring you to Rattlesnake Lake, a small, picture-perfect lake that is surrounded by hiking trails.
 For stunning aerial views of the lake, head up to Rattlesnake Ledge (currently closed due to COVID).
 In addition to hiking and biking, visitors can also boat, fish, and swim in the lake, as well as picnic on the grounds.

 - Alki Beach

 West Seattle is home to Alki Beach – a water-lover’s paradise.
 Swim, kayak, play volleyball, SUP and more at this Puget Sound oasis.
-All down the beach are popular restaurants and bars with ample patio seating, in addition to watersport and bicycle rental companies so visitors can stay active.
+The shore is dotted with popular restaurants and bars with ample patio seating, in addition to watersport and bicycle rental companies so visitors can stay active.
 While this beach tends to get crowded on the weekends during summer months, it’s easy to see why.
 Alki Beach has something for everyone.